 7. Find opportunities in specific holiday keywords.

-As you’re creating holiday-specific ads, research potential holiday keywords that you can target.
 This is more than just keywords like “gifts”; they can get as granular as you want, based on factors like search volume, CPC, and your brand’s past performance.

 Say you sell dog toys.
 You could (and probably should) run ads for keywords like “gifts for dogs,” but you’ll likely also find success with keywords like: